Applied Sociology Program

 The Nonprofit Leadership Alliance (NLA) the authorizing organization for the CNP.
 It is headquartered in Kansas City.
 This organization has been in existence since 1948.
 1801 Main St., Suite 300 Kansas City, MO.
 64108 Main: 816.463.9457 Also, the NLA has access via the Nonprofit Leadership Alliance website with access on Facebook, Linkedin, Twitter, YouTube, and Zoom.

 The four core requirements for the CNP are identical except for the identified courses required by each of the academic partners.
 Each of those courses must fulfill one or more of the prescribed ten competencies.
 A student may receive a Nonprofit Management minor without the CNP.
-The AMI attendance and the National Qualifying Exam are not a requirement to be granted a Nonprofit Management minor from DSU.
+The AMI attendance and the National Qualifying Exam are not a requirement to be granted a Nonprofit Management minor from UT.

 What happens if a student completes the minor but fails to fulfill the requirements for the CNP?